System Connectivity | 22 Dezember 2020

 Cybus::Server::Opcua.
 Then we define its properties: we set the

-port to 4841 to not get in conflict with other possibly present OPC UA servers.
+4841 to not get in conflict with other possibly present OPC UA servers.
 You can also set values for

 true, so we can access the server without creating a user for this example.
 Note that this is not recommended for productive environments.
 With